devopsegkon/aura_interview_ek/README.md

 5- It's creatable via CDKTF IAC.

-6- The Static site is an index.html with a "Hellow World".
+6- The Static site is an index.html with a "Hello World".

 7- It also includes the timestamp of when it was deployed as part of the html content.